 However, if for some reason time, budget or other factors make it unfeasible for us to come on site, then the consultation described in the next heading may be of aid to you.

 Q. I already have my own EMF meter / meters – what can you tell me about the readings I get?

 A. If we are not on site witnessing the measurements ourselves or how the EMF meter is being used, then we cannot take responsibility for any actual risks, nor can we guarantee how well our advice will apply to your particular situation.
 Also, we may or may not own your particular brand of meter and be familiar enough with it’s operation and/or peculiarities to be as authoritative as we would like.
 Also, see above where some meters can be blatantly inaccurate.

-We do offer consulting services for out of area residential clients – please see above.
+We no longer offer consulting services for out of area residential clients – please see above.

-We offer also COMMERCIAL phone and email consultation – prices vary depending on the nature of the project and research required.
+We do offer COMMERCIAL phone and email consultation – prices vary depending on the nature of the project and research required.